1jour1vin

 About the estate:

-On 13.5 hectares, David Barrault produces three main wines: *Tire-pé*, a wine for immediate enjoyment vinified in tanks, made almost exclusively from Merlot; *Les-Malbecs*, from the sole Malbec plot derived from a mass selection; and *La-Côte*, a distinguished wine that doesn’t try to imitate the greats but expresses its own personality.
-There is also a delicious rosé, powerful and fresh, and, more recently, the “Tire’vin’vite” cuvée—100% Merlot, sulfite-free—to be enjoyed, as its name suggests, quickly; a pure delight.
+On 13.5 hectares, David Barrault produces three main wines: “Tire-pé,” a wine for immediate enjoyment vinified in tanks and made almost exclusively from Merlot; “Les-Malbecs,” from the estate’s sole Malbec plot grown from a mass selection; and “La-Côte,” a distinguished wine that doesn’t seek to imitate the greats but expresses its own personality.
+He also produces a delicious rosé—powerful and fresh—and, more recently, the “Tire’vin’vite” cuvée: 100% Merlot, sulfite-free, and, as its name suggests, meant to be enjoyed quickly—a pure delight.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France